thomasbarenghi/rick-morty-henry/README.md

 I created a web application based on the popular TV series "Rick and Morty".
 I created my own api based on the Rick and Morty API, I was able to obtain information and create an immersive experience for users, with web design and development tools to achieve a high quality result.

-Front: React, Bootstrap, CSS, SASS, JS-Cookie
+Front: NextJS, Bootstrap, SASS, Redux Toolkit

-Back: ExpressJS, Sequelize
+Back: NestJS

-DB: PostgreSQL
+DB: PostgreSQL, MongoDB

 ## Deployment